-Academic Suspension - issued when the student has not demonstrated academic progress in the next consecutive semester and the semester GPA remains below a 2.0 in curriculum courses after being on academic probation.
-Suspension will also be issued to students whose final grades in preparatory courses remain below the SC level in the next consecutive semester after being on academic probation.
+If neither standard is met, then the student will be placed on Academic Suspension.
 The student will be notified of suspension status and will be required to submit a re-admission application.
-A student will be suspended from the College for a minimum of one semester.
+A student will be suspended from the College at the point of notification for a minimum of one fall or spring semester.